North Central Airlines

-North Central Airlines was a regional airline in the Midwestern United States.
+North Central Airlines was a local service carrier, a scheduled airline in the Midwestern United States.
 Founded as Wisconsin Central Airlines in 1944 in Clintonville, Wisconsin, the company moved to Madison in 1947.
 This is also when the "Herman the duck" logo was born on Wisconsin Central's first Lockheed Electra 10A, NC14262, in 1948.
 North Central's headquarters were moved to Minneapolis–St. Paul in 1952.

 Following a merger with Southern Airways in 1979, North Central became Republic Airlines, which in turn was merged into Northwest Airlines in 1986.
 Northwest Airlines was then merged into Delta Air Lines in 2010.

 History

 Wisconsin Central Airlines

 In 1939 the Four Wheel Drive Auto Company (FWD), a major manufacturer of four-wheel transmissions and heavy-duty trucks based in Clintonville, Wisconsin, opened a flight department and traded a company truck for a Waco biplane for their company's use.
-In 1944 company executives decided to start an airline named Wisconsin Central Airlines, and service started between six Wisconsin cities in 1946.
+In 1944 company executives decided to start an airline named Wisconsin Central Airlines, and service started among six Wisconsin cities in 1946.
 This led the company to buy two Cessna UC-78 Bobcats, and, soon after, three Lockheed Electra 10As.
 Certificated flights started with Electras to 19 airports on 25 February 1948; more revenue allowed three more Electra 10As, then six Douglas DC-3s.